 It may be helpful to start your small business in a sector that you know a lot about.
 Consider industries that you already have expertise in; whether from previous careers or education.
 This way, you already have some base knowledge before you even start.

 It can be more challenging to try and learn about an industry while forging a business around it.
 Think about where your interests lie, and what skills you already have.
 This can form the beginnings of becoming a small business owner.

 Tip 3: Use All Available Resources

 Once you are a small business owner, it’s important that you learn to be as resourceful as possible.
 Becoming as efficient as possible is key, whether it’s finding new ways to bring in customers or solving processes within the teams.

 You should also consider having more than one stream of revenue, particularly in the early days.
 This can ensure you aren’t vulnerable to a single product or service and means if you are struggling with cash flow issues, there is another revenue stream to help you.

 Diversifying your income as a small business owner can be hugely beneficial to keep afloat.

 With that in mind, being a small business owner means that you have to be on top of your finances.
 Every business has natural ebbs and flows, and it helps to know which one to expect next.

 By keeping an eye on your finances, you can better understand the scale of your small business and how much it may be growing.
 By the same token, you can also recognise when your business is heading for a rough patch and when it’s at risk.

-As a small business owner, it’s important that you understand your financial situation at all times, so that you can plan accordingly.
+As a small business owner, you must understand your financial situation at all times so that you can plan accordingly.